 Often ACL injuries will also occur in combination with damage to other structures such as the meniscus (shock absorber in the knee) in 50% of cases and collateral ligaments in 30% of cases and also the articular cartilage in the joint (also roughly 30%).
 One of the worst injuries is the termed the ‘unhappy triad’, common in footballers or skiers, where injury is sustained to the ACL, medial collateral ligament and meniscus.

 Generally people with ACL injuries usually present with an unstable knee with a large amount of swelling, intense pain on walking (this will obviously vary with the forces involved in the injury).
 Minor ACL tears have a relatively good outcome and may require up to three months of careful rehabilitation although careful continued monitoring is required in order to assess knee stability.

-Complete ACL ruptures or larger tears have a less favourable outcome and probably require surgical reconstruction.
-The damaged ACL will be replaced by an autograft (i.e coming from the patient) from another tendon in the body (hamstring or quadriceps tendon for instance).
+Complete ACL ruptures or larger tears have a less favorable outcome and probably require surgical reconstruction.
+The damaged ACL will be replaced by an auto-graft (i.e coming from the patient) from another tendon in the body (hamstring or quadriceps tendon for instance).
 Following the operation post-operative care is essential.
 The patient’s proprioception and control of the limb must be restored through exercises designed to improve neuromuscular control.